 The main factor that controls the bug population on the forest floor in many areas around the world is frogs and other amphibians.
 If frogs were to disappear, there would be an increase in bugs, meaning that not enough plants will get what they need to survive.
 Forests of all kinds around the world will rot and die.

 3. Disease Outbreaks

 Another, very serious way that humans will feel the sting of losing the frogs is that there will be outbreaks of sometimes deadly diseases.
 Without frogs, the mosquito populations will explode.
-Mosquitos carry diseases including malaria, the Zika virus, West Nile virus, dengue fever, Lyme disease, Encephalitis, and leishmaniasis.
+Mosquitoes carry diseases including malaria, the Zika virus, West Nile virus, dengue fever, Lyme disease, Encephalitis, and leishmaniasis.
 While most of the diseases are not fatal or fatal all the time, a pandemic, or pandemics, will still put an incredible strain on society.

 Healthcare systems around the world would be overwhelmed and that will increase mortality rates.
 The economy will also take a pounding because people will be more likely to miss work.
 Another way it will affect the economy is that a lot of people will be afraid to venture outside of buildings due to the out of control mosquito population.
 It will limit the amount of people who will go to outdoor events or venues.
-We could also see a shift of people moving from warm places that are rife with mosquitos to colder places where there are fewer mosquitos.
+We could also see a shift of people moving from warm places that are rife with mosquitoes to colder places where there are fewer mosquitoes.

 2. Frogs May Be Used to Treat and Cure Many Human Diseases

 Not only are frogs incredibly valuable in research and testing, but they may be used to create cures and treatments that are derived from their own biology.
 Frogs and amphibians are very resilient and adaptable.
 One notable thing that some amphibians can do is regrow limbs.
 While humans are a long way from developing that type of technology, there is quite a bit of research going into how the protein-like chemical that increases rapid healing, called peptides, could be used on humans.